-The Rimbaud & Verlaine Foundation wishes to encourage new generations of school children in secondary schools in the UK to engage with the arts and literature, and to gain an international perspective.
+The Rimbaud and Verlaine Foundation wants to encourage new generations of students in secondary schools in the UK to engage with the arts and literature, and to gain an international perspective.
 It wants to provide educational opportunities, to raise aspirations, and to broaden horizons.

 If you are interested in finding out more about the educational programmes and activities being developed by the R&V Foundation please email us at email@example.com

 C'est la Mer Melee au Soleil by Hervé Constant